Niels Benedikter

 List of night trains in Europe (incomplete)

-• European Sleeper is a community-owned start-up running since 2023 a night train Brussels - Amsterdam - Berlin - Prague: www.europeansleeper.eu.
+• European Sleeper is a community-owned start-up running since 2023 a night train Brussels - Amsterdam - Berlin - Prague (with plans to start a night train Amsterdam - Barcelona as an EU-supported pilot project): www.europeansleeper.eu.

 • ÖBB Nightjet: www.nightjet.com